Cabin

 Where is The Burrow on Tucker Lake - Hike In Cabin on the Gunflint Trail located?

-Situated in Grand Marais, this cabin is steps from Superior National Forest and within 6 mi (10 km) of Poplar Lake and Lonely Lake.
-Magnetic Rock Trail/BRT West Trailhead and Road Lake are also within 12 miles (20 km).
+Situated in Grand Marais, this cabin is within 1 mile (2 km) of Superior National Forest and Loon Lake.
+Magnetic Rock Trail/BRT West Trailhead and Poplar Lake are also within 12 miles (20 km).

 About the host